 - obtain services from a victim services organization;

-- Obtain psychological or other professional services;
+- obtain psychological or other professional counselling;

-- Relocate, either temporarily or permanently; or
+- relocate temporarily or permanently; or

 Employees must have worked for an employer for a minimum of 13 weeks and will be required to provide evidence of the services being received if the employer requests it.
 This could be written confirmation from: